rdegges/rdegges-blog/articles/2012/how-i-learned-to-program.md

 that you feel it with every muscle in your body.

-Regardless of the fact that I had absolutely no idea what I was doing--that I knew absolustely no technical people whatsoever--that I had no resources--and that I had zero guidance--I found a way.
-I ruthlessly read through internet tutorials on random webpages.
+Regardless of the fact that I had absolutely no idea what I was doing--that I knew absolutely no technical people whatsoever--that I had no resources--and that I had zero guidance--I found a way.
+I ruthlessly read through internet tutorials on random web pages.
 I spend hundreds of hours scouring random forums looking for bits of information.

 The most important thing, however, is that because I wanted it so bad, it felt